 How can you possibly build KLT when you can’t talk to people?

 That’s a great question and it’s why blogging, and “content marketing” in general, is so popular.

 You can build KLT with your content.
 You can also capture visitors on an email list so that you can continue communicating with them over the course of weeks and months and years.
 This is another popular way of achieving KLT.

 We’ll be discussing all of this in greater detail later.
 All you need to know for now is that the general goal is to get people to visit your website and either:

 - Get on your email list (or chatbot list, or whatever other means you have of capturing their information) so you can continue communicating with them until they buy something.

-Why is digital marketing so effective?
+Why is online marketing so effective?

-Digital marketing is extremely effective for a few reasons:
+Online marketing is extremely effective for a few reasons:

 - It can be far less expensive compared to traditional forms of marketing and advertising.

 - It can be far easier to find your target market (or make it easy for them to find you) and communicate specifically to them.